peopledoc/peon/README.md

   - `workingDirectory`: a directory where peon stores its working data
   - `cacheValidity`: validity in milliseconds of paths cached during builds.
   - `statusDirectory`: a directory where peon will store its status pages.
+  - `statusUrl`: URL where the status directory is served (used for github build status updates)
+  - `githubAPIToken`: a GitHub API token used to update build status on commits.
 - **Watcher configuration:** enable this when you want peon to poll git repositories at regular intervals (useful when the machine is not reachable from the internet and thus cannot receive webhooks)